 Managing Models and Graphs Under Version Control

 In Visual Studio Ultimate, you can place your modeling project and diagram files, graph document (.dgml) files, and Architecture Explorer query (.dgql) files under Team Foundation version control.
-For more information, see Placing Files under Version Control.
+For more information, see Add files to the server.

 Particular care is required when several users work on the same modeling project.

 For suggestions about how to organize models in a large or medium project, see Structuring Modeling Solutions.

 More than one user can work on a modeling project at the same time, provided they work on different files.

 To avoid or resolve conflicts between changes made by different users, it is important to understand how the model is stored in files.

 Each package is stored in a separate .uml file, which is kept in the ModelDefinition project folder.
 The model also has a .uml file.
 If one of these files is deleted or corrupted, the corresponding package or model will be lost.

 Each diagram is stored in two files.
 For example, a class diagram has: